 The MA in at London Contemporary Dance School is divided into two stages.
 Stage 1 comprises of four taught compulsory modules and one optional module, totalling 120 credits.

-‘Screendance Integrated Practice’ (SIP, 40 credits) spans the whole of Stage 1 and aims to integrate all aspect of the your practical, theoretical and technical learning throughout the programme.
-In this module, you will explore the fundamental elements of the Screendance making process and have an opportunity to reflect on and analyse your own creative projects.
+‘Screendance Integrated Practice’ (SIP, 40 credits) spans the whole of Stage 1 and aims to integrate all aspects of your practical, theoretical and technical learning throughout the programme.
+In this module, you will explore the fundamental elements of the screendance making process and have an opportunity to reflect on and analyse your own creative projects.
 During this module, you will also engage in technical workshops that will lay a foundation for the entire programme.

-The other three compulsory modules in this Stage offer different lenses with which to approach Screendance.
+The other three compulsory modules in this stage offer different lenses with which to approach screendance.
 In ‘Screendance Theories, Histories and Current Issues’ (STHCI, 20 credits), you will engage with key texts, debate relevant questions, analyse and reflect on theoretical and contextual issues relevant to the field.
-In ‘Presenting Screendance Works’ (PSW, 20 credits) you will be asked to consider creative, ethical and practical questions that arise when selecting and screening work, being that your own or others’.
-As part of that, you will also collaborate with your peers in organising, programming and delivering a Screendance Festival.
-In the ‘Professional Portfolio’ module (PP, 20 credits) you will be challenged and encouraged to refine your creative voice.
-Closely mentored by the tutor, you will work on ways of clarifying intentions and consider how those are communicated in your artistic work, but also on professional practices that give context to this work.
-At the end of this module, you will have produced an extensive portfolio documenting your professional skills (treatment, funding application, proposal, festival submission, website, CV, etc.) but also your engagement and experimentation with artistic processes and practices.
+In ‘Presenting Screendance Works’ (PSW, 20 credits) you will be asked to consider creative, ethical and practical questions that arise when selecting and screening work.
+As part of that, you will also collaborate with your peers in organising, programming and delivering your edition of the Frame Rush Festival.
+In the ‘Professional Portfolio’ module (PP, 20 credits) you will further develop your professional skills and practices, equipping you to resource, communicate and situate your creative practice.
+You will work on ways of clarifying intentions and consider how those are communicated in your artistic work, and how other professional practices give context to your work.

 As part of Stage 1, you must choose an optional module that could be either a 'Work-Based Learning' module (WBL, 20 credits) or another from a range of 20 credits modules delivered as part of other PG programmes at LCDS.
 In the Work- Based Learning module, you will engage in a practical experience with a work-based learning provider, which could be a partner mentor or organisation.